If you register for courses before the full payment deadline, you may defer payment until the full payment deadline (see the Academic Calendar).

 Past Due Student Accounts

 Your account is considered past due if you have not paid in full by the payment deadline.
-If your account remains past due, you risk being dropped from all courses and waitlists and you remain responsible for all unpaid course tuition and fees.
+If your account remains past due, you risk being dropped from all courses and waitlists.

-You are not eligible to register for any classes at the Extension School or the Harvard Summer School until your account is paid in full.
-If you are a degree candidate, you must be in good financial standing with Harvard Extension School and Summer School, as well as Harvard University, before your degree will be conferred.
+You are not eligible to register at Harvard Extension School or the Harvard Summer School until your account is paid in full.
+If you are a degree candidate, you must be in good financial standing with Harvard Extension School and Summer School, as well as Harvard University, before your degree can be conferred.

 Returned Checks

-If you stop payment on a check, you are no longer eligible to pay by check.
+If more than one check and/or e-check is returned unpaid by your bank, or if you stop payment on a check, you will no longer be eligible to pay by check.

 Stopping Payment on Checks or Credit Cards

 Stopping payment on checks or credit cards is not a valid method of dropping or withdrawing from your courses.
-If you stop payment on a check or credit card without following Extension School policies and procedures for dropping or withdrawing from your courses, you are responsible for all course tuition and fees posted to your student account.
-Refer to Course Changes and Withdrawals.
+If you stop payment on a check or credit card without following Extension School policies and procedures for dropping or withdrawing from your courses, you remain responsible for all course tuition and fees posted to your student account.
+Refer to Course Changes and Withdrawals for information on how to Drop or Withdraw from a course.